Dynamical Tides Reexpressed: The value of

 regular at the centre.
 Note that the factor $5/[Y'(1)-Y(1)]$ in Equation~\eqref{eq:H2 def} is sometimes replaced with $1/Y(1)$ \citep{Claret1997,Siess2013}, which is justified when the apsidal motion constant,

 satisfies $k_{2}\ll1$.

 The value of $E_{2}$ is completely determined by the density profile, $\rho(r)$, the location of the convective core boundary and $\nc$.
 Assuming that $\rho(r)$ can be reasonably approximated by a polytrope and that $\nc$ is of the order of unity (both assumptions hold for our MS and WR models), then it is useful to inspect $E_{2}$ as a function of $x_{c}$ for a given stellar model in comparison with the results from the relevant polytrope.
-In Figure~\ref{fig:E2} we show $E_{2}$ as a function of $x_{c}$ for the following: \begin{enumerate} \item The results of \citet{Zahn1975} for the unpublished, simplified $1.6-15\,M_{\odot}$ MS stellar models of Aizenman. \item The results of \citet{Claret1997} for the MS stellar models of \citet{Claret1995,Claret1995b} over the mass range of $1.6-32\,M_{\odot}$. \item The results of \citet{Siess2013} for the MS stellar models of \citet{Siess2006} over the mass range $2-20\,M_{\odot}$. \item Our results for the MS and WR models (see Appendix~\ref{sec:stellar models}).
+In Figure~\ref{fig:E2} we show $E_{2}$ as a function of $x_{c}$ for the following: \begin{enumerate} \item The results of \citet{Zahn1975} for the unpublished, simplified $1.6-15\,M_{\odot}$ MS stellar models of Aizenman. \item The results of \citet{Claret1997} for the MS stellar models of \citet{Claret1995,Claret1995b} over the mass range of $1.6-32\,M_{\odot}$.
+Since the results of \citet{Claret1997} are given as a function of $M_{c}/M$, we assumed $n=3$ polytrope to estimate the $x_{c}$ values. \item The results of \citet{Siess2013} for the MS stellar models of \citet{Siess2006} over the mass range $2-20\,M_{\odot}$. \item Our results for the MS and WR models (see Appendix~\ref{sec:stellar models}).
 Some details regarding the numerical calculation of $E_{2}$ are given in Appendix~\ref{sec:XY}. \item Polytrope models, for which only $\bar{E}_{2}$ can be calculated ($E_{2}$ up to a factor $\nc$). \end{enumerate}

-We see that our MS results are consistent with the results of \citet{Siess2013} and of \citet{Zahn1975}, while the $E_{2}$ values of \citet{Claret1997} are lower and saturate at lower values of $x_{c}$.
+We see that our MS results are consistent with the results of \citet{Siess2013}, of \citet{Claret1997}, and of \citet{Zahn1975}.
 For our MS and WR results, we can directly verify that the profiles are well described by polytropes with $n\approx2.5-3.5$, $\nc$ is in the range $\approx0.6-1.6$ (see right-hand panel of Figure~\ref{fig:beta2}) and that the $E_{2}$ estimate from the relevant polytrope is accurate to better than a factor $2$.
-As discussed in \citet{Siess2013}, their models are similar to those of \citet{Claret1997}, thus there should be no difference in the $E_{2}$ values between the authors.
-We cannot, at present, pinpoint the exact reason for the discrepancy between \citet{Claret1997} and the other authors; however, we note that the deviation of their values from the results of simple polytropes suggests an error in their evaluation of $E_{2}$, which we note is non-trivial to calculate.
 Our WR results are an extension of the previous MS results to larger $x_{c}$ values.

 Most crucially, the variation of $E_{2}$ over many orders of magnitude is a direct consequence of the choice of parameters in Equation~\eqref{eq:torque}.
 In the next section, we rewrite Equation~\eqref{eq:torque} with physical parameters that minimise this large variance.